Annie Lennox: 2008–2009: The Annie Lennox Collection and departure from Sony

-2010–2013: Island Records and A Christmas Cornucopia
+2010–2019: A Christmas Cornucopia and Nostalgia

-In August 2010, Lennox signed a new contract with Island Records in the UK and Decca Records in the US (both part of the Universal Music Group).
+In August 2010, Lennox signed a new contract with Island Records in the UK and Decca Records in the US, both part of the Universal Music Group.
 Her first release was a Christmas album entitled A Christmas Cornucopia, issued on 15 November 2010.
 The album is a collection of Lennox's interpretations of traditional festive songs such as "Silent Night" and "The First Noel", along with one new composition, "Universal Child", which was released as a download-only single on 13 October 2010.
 Lennox had previously showcased the song on the American Idol Gives Back TV show in April 2010.
 She sang the song "Angels from the Realms of Glory" from the album for the TNT special Christmas in Washington.

 A music video was produced for a second single from the album, "God Rest Ye Merry Gentlemen".
 Lennox also performed the track on the UK chat show Loose Women in December 2010, and was also interviewed.
 According to Metacritic, A Christmas Cornucopia has gained "generally favourable reviews".
 Ian Wade of BBC Music gave the album a very positive review, saying "this collection could find itself becoming as much a part of the holiday season as arguments with loved ones."
 Sal Cinquemani of Slant Magazine awarded the album 3.5/5 and said "Lennox seems more inspired on A Christmas Cornucopia than she has in years."
 John Hunt of Qatar Today magazine gave the album 9/10 and said "in particular, the vocal work and musical arrangement of 'God Rest Ye Merry Gentlemen' are impactful to the point of being intimidating."

 On 4 June 2012, Lennox performed, as part of the Queen's Diamond Jubilee Concert, in front of Buckingham Palace in London and on 12 August she performed "Little Bird" at the 2012 Summer Olympics Closing Ceremony.

-2014–2019: Nostalgia

 In October 2014, Lennox released her sixth solo album, Nostalgia.
 The album is a collection of Lennox's childhood favourite soul, jazz and blues songs.
 Critic Mike Wass of Idolator stated that Lennox "puts her own inimitable spin" on the selected tracks.
 The lead single "I Put a Spell on You" received its first radio play on 15 September 2014 by Ken Bruce on BBC Radio 2.
 Upon release, the album entered the UK and US Top 10, and reached number one on the US Billboard Top Jazz Albums chart.
 The album was nominated for a Grammy Award for Best Traditional Pop Vocal Album.
 On 28 January 2015, Lennox performed a live concert at the Orpheum Theatre in Los Angeles entitled An Evening of Nostalgia with Annie Lennox.
 The show aired on PBS in the US in April 2015, and was released on DVD and Blu-ray internationally in May 2015.